-1. Pre-Contemplation - not considering a change 2.
-Contemplation - ambivalent, recognizes a need for a change alongside wanting to continue the use 3.
-Determination/Preparation committing to change and learning how to make it happen 4.
-Action - starting on and continuing the process of change 5.
-Maintenance - continuing the behaviors that support sobriety, having been abstinent 6 months or more 6.
-Recurrence - many problems recur, so be prepared to go back to Contemplation and review vulnerabilities to relapses and then re-commit.
+- 1. Pre-Contemplation not considering a change - 2.
+Contemplation ambivalent, recognizes a need for a change alongside wanting to continue the use - 3.
+Determination/Preparation committing to change and learning how to make it happen - 4.
+Action starting on and continuing the process of change - 5.
+Maintenance continuing the behaviors that support sobriety, having been abstinent 6 months or more - 6.
+Recurrence many problems recur, so be prepared to go back to Contemplation and review vulnerabilities to relapses and then re-commit.

 Let's not confuse abstinence with recovery.
 To abstain is to stop using.
-To recover is something far greater, essentially revamping your lifestyle in ways that are likely to support long term sobriety and a new, chemical-free approach to life.
+To recover is something far greater, essentially revamping your lifestyle in ways that are likely to support long-term sobriety and a new, chemical-free approach to life.

-Remind yourself each day you have another day of commitment to healthier living and you are daily, constantly, and consistently renewing the commitment to recovery
+Remind yourself each day you have another day of commitment to healthier living and you are daily, constantly, and consistently renewing the commitment to recovery another day of commitment to healthier living.
+You are daily and constantly and consistently renewing the commitment to recovery.
+It's not a one-time commitment: rather it's a daily commitment.
+Early on, it may be an hourly commitment.

 B. Commitment.
-I'll assume you are already in the Action Phase, that is, actively working on abstinence.
+For the purpose of discussing recovery, I'll assume you are already in the Action Phase, that is, actively working on abstinence.
 Or perhaps you are in the Maintenance Phase of change - i.e., you are committed to sobriety, you are in early or stable recovery, and you are doing the work of recovery.
-Remind yourself each day you have another day of commitment to healthier living.
+Remind yourself each day you have

-You are daily and constantly and consistently renewing the commitment to recovery.
-It's not a onetime commitment: rather it's a daily commitment.
-Early on, it may be an hourly commitment.
 We reinforce that commitment in all the therapy sessions.
 You do it in group meetings when you talk about how far you have come.
 You commit to being there.
 You commit to staying chemical-free that day.
 You listen to success stories of others so you can emulate them.